-Since Advertisers should note the law requires advertisers to identify themselves in some advertisements.
-Advertisers should take legal advice.
+Since advertisers should note the law requires them to identify themselves in some advertisements, advertisers should take legal advice.

 - Advertisements must not falsely imply that the advertiser is acting as a consumer or for purposes outside its trade, business marketing, craft or profession.
 Advertisements must make clear their commercial intent, if that is not obvious from the context.

-- No advertisement may utilise pictures that are only visible for a short period of time.
-Or any other method that is likely to affect customers, unless the consumers are fully aware of the situation.
+- No advertisement may utilize pictures that are only visible for a short period of time, or any other method that is likely to affect customers, unless consumers are fully aware of the situation.